-Dispersant use Dispersant Test ting & Approval Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in France.
-No prior official authorisation is required for dispersant use, since three geo- graphical limits have been set along the French coast defining areas where disper- sants can be used without major risk.
-These limits have been defined for three oil re- lease scenarios: 10, 100 and 1 000 tons of oil to be treated, the larger the amount of oil to be dispersed, the greater the distance from the coast required.
-Beyond these limits, the use of dispersants can be contemplated without major risks to the ma- rine environment.
-The national contact point for dispersant use is Cedre Effectiveness tests are performed by Cedre, using the NF T 90-345 test method and with selection criteria: E>=60% Acute toxicity tests are using the NF T 90-348 test method and with the follow- ing selection criteria: the dispersant toxicity must be at least ten times lower than the toxicity of a reference toxicant (Noramium DA50) Biodegradability tests are performed by INERIS, using the NF T 90-346 test method, with the following selection criteria: the biodegradability of the dispersant should be at least 50% The approval proce- dure for dispersants is designed by Cedre and each approval is valid for a period of five years.
+Dispersant use Dispersant Test ing & Approval Dispersant Application Dis persant Stockp oiles Authorisation T Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed and in France.
+No prior official authorisation is Trequired for dispersant and use, since three geographical limits have geographical dispersents can be used and without major risk.
+These limits have been the defined for three oil release scenarios: 10, 100 triand 1 000 tons of oil to the treated, the larger the amount of oil to be treated, the greater the distance from the coast required.
+Beyond these limits, the use of dispersants can be the dispersants can be these limits, the use of the major risks to the marrine environment.
+1) Effectiveness tests are performed by Cedre, using the NF T 90-345 test method and with selection criteria: E>=60% The approval proce- dure for dispersants is designed by Cedre and each approval is valid for a period of five years.
 In order for dispersant products to be approved, they have to pass all the three tests: effectiveness first, toxicity and then biode- gradability; if a product fails in one of these tests the procedure is interrupted.
-List of approved dispersants: Yes / Cedre maintains a regularly updated list of approved disper- sants: - BIOREICO R93 - COREXIT 9500 - DASIC SLICKGONE NS - DISPEREP 12 - DISPER M - DISPOLENE 36S - EMULGAL C-100 - FINASOL OSR 52 Vessel application: France has 4 sea-going pollution recovery vessels, which are spe- cially equipped with dispersant spraying arms: Alcyon, Ailette, Mérou and Argonaute.
+List of approved dispersants: Yes / Cedre maintains a regularly updated list of approved disper- sants: - BIOREICO R93 - COREXIT 9500 - DASIC SLICKGONE NS - DISPEREP 12 - DISPER M - DISPOLENE 36S - EMULGAL C-100 Vessel application: France has 4 sea-going pollution recovery vessels, which are spe- cially equipped with dispersant spraying arms: Alcyon, Ailette, Mérou and Argonaute.
 The French Navy owns other shipboard dis- persant spraying sets which can equip other vessels of opportunity, such as training vessels and tug boats.
 Aircraft application: Aerial dispersant appli- cation is performed in France using National Navy Super Frelon heavy helicopters.
-Government-owned: The French Navy owns three SOKAF 3000 heli- copter buckets (3 m2 capacity each), stored close to Brest (2) and Toulon (1), as well as shipboard dispersant spraying sets. ------------------------------------ France maintains around 1160 t of dispersant stock- piles: - 300 t for the Channel; - 200 t for the Atlantic Ocean; - 410 t for the Mediterranean - 5 x 50 t in the overseas districts and territories The following dispersants are kept in the French Navy's stockpiles: - DISPOLENE 36 S - FINASOL OSR 52 - FINASOL OSR 52 - GAMLEN OD 4000 - INIPOL IP 80 - OCEANIA 1000 The FOST stock- pile contains the dispersant: - INIPOL IP 90 In various depots along the coun- try's seaboards: Channel, Atlantic Ocean, and Medi- terranean Sea Five years after being purchased and then every two years
+Government-owned: The French Navy owns three SOKAF 3000 heli- copter buckets (3 m 2 capacity each), stored close to Brest (2) and Toulon (1), as well as shipboard dispersant spraying sets. ------------------------------------ France maintains around 1160 t of dispersant stock- piles: - 300 t for the Channel; - 200 t for the Atlantic Ocean; - 410 t for the Mediterranean - 5 x 50 t in the overseas districts and territories The following dispersants are kept in the French Navy's stockpiles: - DISPOLENE 36 S - FINASOL OSR 52 - FINASOL OSR 52 - FINASOL OSR 62 - GAMLEN OD 4000 - INIPOL IP 80 - OCEANIA 1000 The FOST stock- pile contains the dispersant: - INIPOL IP 90 In various depots along the coun- try's seaboards: Channel, Atlantic Ocean, and Medi- terranean Sea Five years after being purchased and then every two years